-Bosnia: Gas interconnection with Croatia to be used only for Brod refinery supply29.
-March 2017. / SEE Energy News
+Bosnia: Gas interconnection with Croatia to be used only for Brod refinery supply, SEE Energy News

 During the recent meeting of Croatian President Kolinda Grabar Kitarovic and Russian Foreign Minister Sergey Lavrov on the sidelines of a security conference in Munich, an agreement on the supply of natural gas to oil refinery in Bosanski Brod has been reached.